pddenhar/ESP32-S3-NMEA-2000-Sensor/readme.md

 **Out:** PGN 127245 (Rudder), 10 Hz, from the RF300 above.

+**In:** PGN 127488 (Engine Parameters, Rapid Update) for engine speed, shown on a tachometer.
+The dial is 0-6000 rpm with no redline: the range suits a variety of marine engines but a redline belongs to one particular engine, and a wrong one is worse than none.
+Set `RPM_WARN_ABOVE` in `ui_engine_gauges.c` to get one.

 **In:** PGN 127489 (Engine Parameters, Dynamic) feeds two channels, coolant temperature and oil pressure.
 One message can feed any number of channels -- each reading the panel can draw is its own -- so a field that goes missing